* China Jan-Feb industrial profits up 16.1 pct y/y, vs 10.8 pct in Dec

 The government releases combined January and February figures in an effort to smooth out distortions caused by the week-long Lunar New Year, which began in mid-February this year but late January last year.

 Strong global demand also benefited China's exporters, though rapidly escalating trade tensions with the United States are clouding the outlook for a repeat performance this year.

 Pointing to further profit pressure, Chinese steel futures prices have tumbled to their lowest in eight months on fears of an all-out global trade war and worries about weakening demand at home as the heated property market shows signs of cooling.

-Tuesday's data also showed Chinese industrial firms' liabilities increased 6.0 percent year-on-year by the end of February to 59.6 trillion yuan, compared with a 5.7 percent rise for 2017.
+Tuesday's data also showed Chinese industrial firms' liabilities increased 6.0 percent year-on-year by the end of February from the same period a year earlier to 59.6 trillion yuan, compared with a 5.7 percent rise as of the end of 2017.

 The ratio of liabilities to assets at industrial firms rose to 56.3 percent from 55.5 percent at the end of December, highlighting the challenges the government still faces in containing a rapid build-up in corporate debt.